Courses and Exam Policies

 Please reference the full Exam Accessibility Policy & Forms for more information.
 The form appendices are in PDF fillable format.

-Start times for all teleclasses are listed in Eastern Time (ET).
+Start times for all courses are listed in Eastern Time (ET).
 The following chart serves as a guideline only.
 Please check how the Eastern Time zone compares to yours.
-It is especially important to be aware of how seasonal time changes affect call-in times as Saskatchewan, for example, does not observe daylight savings.
-Those calling in from out of the country will also need to determine the time difference between ET and their call-in location.
+It is especially important to be aware of how seasonal time changes affect check-in times as Saskatchewan, for example, does not observe daylight savings.
+Those connecting from out of the country will also need to determine the time difference between ET and their location.
 Various online sites are available to assist with time zone calculations.

 |Pacific - BC||Mountain Alberta & Saskatchewan in summer||Central Manitoba & Saskatchewan in winter||Eastern Ontario Québec||Atlantic NB, NS, PEI, Labrador||Newfoundland|